cornell-zhang/catalyst2018/lab1/README.md

 #### Part 1.A Experiment with LED
 LED stands for Light Emitting Diodes; a diode is a semiconductor device that allows current to flow easily in one direction but restricts current flowing in opposite direction.
 There are many different types of diode such as Zener Diode, which allows current to flow in the opposite direction if it reaches a certain voltage.
 Diodes can be used to protect motors and electronics from back current or current going in the reverse bias which can damage electronic components.
 The diode we are using provides light as the name suggests.
-The circuit diagram shown in figure 5 contains three circuit components; the LED, which is the triangle with a line through it, the resistor, and the power source.
-The power source is denoted with a plus sign which shows the direction of current.
-Current always flow from high voltage to low voltage.
-Thus the current flows clockwise in the schematic.
 The LED must be placed in a specific direction for it to turn on.
-The two pins of the LED are cathode, the short pin, and the anode, the long pin.
+The two pins of the LED are called cathode, the short pin, and anode, the long pin.
 Look at the diagram in figure 4, the anode and cathode of the LED corresponds to its circuit representation.
-As current flows through the LED, it will emmit light.
+As current flows through the LED from cathode to anode, it will emmit light.

 <figure>
     <img src="https://github.com/cornell-zhang/catalyst2018/blob/master/lab1/figures/LED.png" width="400">